 Blood moves around the body through long thin tubes called blood vessels.
 Another type of fluid called lymph which contains waste and immune cells moves around the body through lymphatic channels.
 The term lymphovascular invasion is used to describe tumour cells that are found inside a blood vessel or lymphatic channel.
 Lymphovascular invasion is important because once the tumour cells are inside a blood vessel or lymphatic channel they are able to metastasize (spread) to other parts of the body such as lymph nodes or the lungs.

 A margin is any tissue that was cut by the surgeon to remove the tumour from your body.
 Depending on the type of surgery you have had, the margins can include bones, muscles, blood vessels, and nerves that were cut to remove the tumour from your body.
 Margins will only be described in your report after the entire tumour has been removed.

 A negative margin means that no tumour cells were seen at any of the cut edges of tissue.
 A margin is called positive when there are tumour cells at the very edge of the cut tissue.
 A positive margin is associated with a higher risk that the tumour will recur in the same site after treatment.

-Well-differentiated liposarcoma is given a nodal stage of 0 or 1 based on the presence of cancer cells in a lymph node.
-If no cancer cells are seen in any of the lymph nodes examined, the nodal stage is N0.
-If cancer cells are seen in any of the lymph nodes examined, the nodal stage becomes N1.
+Well differentiated liposarcoma is given a nodal stage of 0 or 1 based on the presence of tumour cells in a lymph node.
+If no tumour cells are seen in any of the lymph nodes examined, the nodal stage is N0.
+If tumour cells are seen in any of the lymph nodes examined, the nodal stage becomes N1.

-Well-differentiated liposarcoma is given a metastatic stage of 0 or 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
+Well differentiated liposarcoma is given a metastatic stage of 0 or 1 based on the presence of tumour cells at a distant site in the body (for example the lungs).
 The metastatic stage can only be assigned if tissue from a distant site is submitted for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as MX.